Get Your Music Noticed

 If you are not on Instagram, get on it immediately following this blog post.
 LOL!
 As of 2016 there are currently 500 million people who use this platform.
 Do you really want to get your music noticed on a bigger scale?
 Get on instagram and post beats, beats, and more beats!!
 This can be done by simply holding your smart phone’s camera/camcorder in front of your speaker and let one of your beats play.
 Or you could show the process of you making a beat.
 The idea is to share what you have to offer and make it appealing.
 Research and use hashtags along with each post as well.
 The hashtags are how people find you even if they’ve never heard of you.
 Feel free to check out my IG (CLICK) and here are some examples of popular hashtags I use: #beatmakers, #beatmakerlife, #producer, #boombap, ect.
 Do this is on a consistent basis and watch your audience grow!

 Of course there are many more ways but, try these three things in order to get your music noticed and you will see a definite difference.
-The only catch is consistency and commitment.
+As a matter of fact here’s one more for a bonus.
+Get on Spotify!
+Upload your music there and get followers.
+You can even follow me by clicking on the green spotify follow button just above.
+The key is consistency and commitment.
 If you really wanna get your music noticed, you have to hustle and allow people to know that you exist.

 Thanks for reading and feel free to add any more suggestions or questions in the comments below.